• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 • Zero added sugar (or lower sugar count) dark chocolate is another great way to help these cookies be a bit friendlier to the body.
 There is plenty of sugar in the cookie itself that when you add a low sugar or zero sugar chocolate it actually creates a beautifully balanced taste.

-Ingredient List for Cranberry and Dark Chocolate Chunk Cookies
+Ingredient List for Cranberry Chocolate Chip Cookies

 As always I like to provide a little grocery list in addition to the ingredient list found in the recipe card.
 To make it simple you can copy and paste the list below to your notes app or screenshot this section of the post.